-You might be struggling with boredom or loneliness or you might be stressed about your job and finances.
-For those of you with an existing mental health condition, such as anxiety, depression or post-traumatic stress disorder (PTSD), this might be a particularly difficult time.
+You might be struggling with the idea of new safety measures or loneliness because of these.
+You might be stressed about your job and finances.
+For those with an existing mental health condition, such as anxiety, depression or post-traumatic stress disorder (PTSD), this might be a particularly difficult time.

 Simple ways to improve your wellbeing